-So you have been looking for a good sounding portable Bluetooth speaker, and you have come down to two exceptional speakers the JBL Boombox and the Harman Kardon Go+Play.
+So you have been looking for a good sounding portable Bluetooth speaker, and you have come down to two exceptional speakers the Harman Kardon vs JBL.

 I don't think you will be disappointed in either the JBL Boombox or the Harman Kardon Go+Play speaker.
 Both speakers perform very well and produce incredible sound.
 The Go-play has a more sophisticated sound and is better suited for around the house and in the backyard as compared to the JBL Boombox.
 But as a go-anywhere party speaker, the JBL Boombox is hard to beat.